Page last updated: December 2024

 There have been many advances in treating advanced kidney cancer with immunotherapy drugs known as checkpoint inhibitors.
 These use the body’s own immune system to fight cancer.

-The drugs are usually given into a vein through a drip (intravenously).
 How many infusions you have depends on how you respond to the drug and whether you have any side effects.
 You may keep having the drugs for many months and sometimes even years.

-Side effects of immunotherapy drugs
+Side effects of immunotherapy

-The side effects of immunotherapy can vary – not everyone will experience the same effects.
-Immunotherapy can cause inflammation in any of the organs of the body, leading to side effects such as fatigue, skin rash, joint pain and diarrhoea.
+The side effects of immunotherapy can vary – not everyone will react in the same way.
+Immunotherapy can cause inflammation in any of the organs of the body.

+This can cause side effects such as fatigue, skin rash, joint pain and diarrhoea.
 The inflammation can lead to more serious side effects in some people, but this will be monitored closely and managed quickly.

 Radiation therapy

-Radiation therapy uses a controlled dose of radiation, such as focused x-ray beams, to kill or damage cancer cells.
-It may be used in advanced kidney cancer to shrink a tumour and relieve symptoms such as pain and bleeding (palliative treatment).
+Conventional external beam radiation therapy may be used if you are not able to have surgery.
+It may also be used in advanced kidney cancer to shrink a tumour and relieve symptoms such as pain and bleeding (palliative treatment).

 Surgery

+Surgery to remove kidney cancer that has spread is known as cytoreductive surgery.
 Generally, surgery is not recommended if you are unwell or if the cancer has spread to many places in the body.

-This involves removing some or all of the tumours that have spread.
+- metastasectomy – to remove some or all of the tumours that have spread.
 This may be offered when the cancer has spread to only a few places outside the kidney.

 Palliative treatment

-In some cases of advanced kidney cancer, the medical team may talk to you about palliative treatment, which helps to improve people’s quality of life by managing the symptoms of cancer without trying to cure the disease.
+In some cases of advanced kidney cancer, the medical team may talk to you about palliative treatment.

-Many people think that palliative treatment is for people at the end of their life, but it may be beneficial for people at any stage of advanced kidney cancer.
-It is about living for as long as possible in the most satisfying way you can.
+You might think that palliative treatment is only for people at the end of their life, but it may help at any stage of advanced cancer.

 Learn more